nuejs/www/docs2/tutorials/build-a-simple-blog.md

 ```

 ## Create your first page
-Next we create a folder for our blog and add a page in there:
+Next, we create a folder for our blog and add a page in there:

 ``` sh
 # create a folder for our blog